andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/open_knowledge_format.md

 In this setup:

-* The folder `customer` remains entirely independent of how nested billing details work.
+* The folder `customer` remains entirely independent of how nested `payment` details work.
 * The folders under `billing` (like `invoices`) do not declare new global contexts; they strictly specialize and detail the concepts introduced in their parent directories.
 * The folders `logistics`, `shipping`, and `tracking` demonstrate recursive refinement without polluting the namespace.